BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

         @snippet:versions:mc-1.21.4@

-        When `set_speed` is disabled the player won't be able to be moved by external sources and get "rubber banding" like effect when moving/selecting options.
+        When `set_speed` is disabled the player won't be able to be moved by external sources and get a "rubber banding" like effect when moving/selecting options.

         ???
 "Customizing the Menu Style"